Garrrett219/Syringe-Holder/README.md

 </p>

 ## Folder Instructions
-* Device Pictures includes images of the motor device as well as our additional device which is being inserted.
+* Device Pictures includes all images of the device, including the ones seen here.
 * Fusion Files includes all of the fusion 360 files used during this project.
-* Protocol Process includes a video animation of how our device is properly inserted into the motor.
-I reccomend starting here to better understand the process.
+* Protocol Process includes a video animation and video of how our device is properly inserted into the motor.